malumbreslab/RNAseq_umis/README.md

 mkdir counts genome fastqc
 ```
 ### Step 6: Download genome reference and annotations files (hg38)

+Steps 6 and 7 are not neccesary if have a created index genome (or use the index genome from shared folder in the cluster)

 If you have not wget package installed